CodeforAustralia/deconstruct-pdf/README.md

 Note that the UUIDs will be generated at random and the file names will, therefore, be unique.

+## About
+These series of scripts converts **pdf** files to **text** and **html** files and carries out some text processing on the text files.
+The text files are then searched for certain information, specifically a _Reference Number_, _Template Number_ (from which the letter was generated) and the stated _Letter Date_.
+The script also uses a utility to calculate the number of pages the document has.
+The files are then ordered in an output directory structure that corresponds to the type of file and the reference number.
+So, for instance, the sample letters that are provided in this distribution are organised according to the _Reference Number_ given in the letter.
+Thus _sample-001.pdf_, which contains the text "Ref No. 2357111317" results in its getting filed under a subdirectory structure _<output_directory>/pdf/2357111317/<UUID>.pdf_ (where the UUID is some randomly-generated unique number.)
+Additionally, 2 further files are generated:- _<output_directory>/text/2357111317/<UUID>.txt_ which is in plain text format and _<output_directory>/html/2357111317/<UUID>.html_ which is the html rendering of this letter.

+Furthermore, the database is update with the required information so that server-side scripting (whatever you are using) can make reference to this information.
+The vhs repository, for instance, makes use of these database tables to securely read the **pdf** files.

 ## Usage
 A per help instructions, the idea is to give a document directory as an input parameter, this is the directory where the **pdf** files are located.
 It might, for example be the directory of some user who ftp'ed (or stfp'ed) some documents over to your box.